Did You Know?

 The name Charon means 'fierce brightness' in the Greek language.
 Some claim that Charon was born right when Ouranos came into existence or maybe later when the first generation of Titans appeared.
 It also means that Charon predates the popular gods of Mount Olympus.

 Often, Charon was depicted as an old man carrying a skiff pole or a double-headed hammer in his hand.
 He was believed to be powerful, he used his strength to prevent any deceased on his board without payment.
 He was believed to be an old man with a twisted body and a rude attitude.
 Some stories say that he was a horned demon.

 Charon remained unmarried his entire life.
 He never had an affair with any goddess or mortal.
 Greek mythological stories claim that Charon became famous during the time of the Olympians, when he was entrusted with the responsibility of being a ferryman to the dead.
 This was decided by the Underworld god Hades.

 Both his parents were dwellers of the underworld realm, so the underworld was his home.
 His job was to carry souls of dead people across the two rivers after Hermes or Psychopomp delivered them to the river banks.

-However, he didn't do the task for free.
-Meaning he would charge the souls, each of the deceased had to pay Charon an Obol.
-People who were unable to pay the amount were cursed to wander banks of the river for 100 years.
+He didn't do this for free.
+He charged the souls, the deceased had to pay him an Obol.
+Those unable to pay the amount were cursed to wander banks of the river for 100 years.
 To prevent that, most people buried their dead ones with coins.
-The funeral rights insisted on placing a coin in the mouth of the deceased.
-This tradition is still practiced in many parts of Greece.
+The funeral rights insisted on placing a coin in the mouth of deceased, which is still practiced in many parts of Greece.

 Similarly, even Pirithous and Theseus paid Charon as they searched for Persephone.
 There were others who tricked Charon to give them a ride without paying.
 The ferryman was mesmerized by the music played by Orpheus, so he let him cross the river once.